Legal Translations for Global HR

 Even when corporations do attempt to translate important global communications or corporate policies, they can still run into problems – bad translations.
 Poor translations can lead to further confusion.
 Sometimes a corporation will ask a bilingual employee to do translations, when that person does not have any expertise in creating accurate translations.

 To protect your corporation, and combat the legal and practical obstacles that emerge from failing to translate HR communications, Chief People Officers (CPOs) and HR directors should employ the services of a professional, experienced legal translation service that specializes in quality, location-appropriate document translations.
-Contact All Language Alliance, Inc. for legal document translations from and into French, Hebrew, German, Spanish, Mandarin Chinese, Korean, Japanese, Estonian, Greek, Dutch, Thai, Armenian, Portuguese, Amharic, Tagalog, and other languages.
+Contact All Language Alliance, Inc. for legal document translations from and into Mongolian, European and Canadian French, Hebrew, German, Spanish, Mandarin Chinese, Korean, Japanese, Estonian, Greek, Dutch, Thai, Armenian, Portuguese, Amharic, Tagalog, and other languages.
 We ensure that complex documents, such as human resource manuals, codes of conduct, employee onboarding, human resources training materials and other legal documents, are translated clearly and accurately every time.
 In addition, we can provide multilingual simultaneous interpreters for virtual corporate meetings and events via Zoom, and experienced in-person interpreters for on-site international events and meetings.